 does the phase matter?
 Could we check that as long as you get the period right, the rest is easy to predict?

+We find that the BC is corrected to a relatively constant level regardless of the number of temporal elements optimized

+We find that that optimized BC level is slightly above the true BC.
+This is probably because the accumulation of methane across the domain, which means that the emissions are a large fraction of the observed methane

 3.3 Demonstration inversion of TROPOMI observations over the Permian